Simulations of Precessing Jets and the Formation of X-shaped Radio Galaxies: Numerical Methods

 In this work we present a suite of simulations that explore the parameter space of jet precession angles and precession periods.
-Each simulation consists of a jet with constant density, pressure, and velocity being injected into a medium that is initially homogeneous and unmagnetized.
+Each simulation consists of a pair of oppositely oriented jets, each with constant density, pressure, and velocity being injected into a medium that is initially homogeneous and unmagnetized.
 This medium is an oversimplification of the intracluster medium (ICM), but it is useful for easier interpretation of the observable signatures of the precession that we wish to study.
 The dynamics of the simulations we present here are scale free, however a scale is set when introducing CRe radiative timescales (e.g., Equation \ref{eq:lifetime}).
 Because of this, we will quote the scale of the system that is consistent with the chosen radiation timescales.

-Inside the simulation volume, a cylindrical region was updated at each time step with the jet properties described in Section \ref{subsec:Setup}.
-This cylinder had a radius of $r_j = 3$kpc and length $l_j = 4$kpc.
+Inside the simulation volume, a cylindrical region was updated at each time step to impose a set of jet properties.
+The jets in this paper all had an initial density of $\rho_j = 1.1 \times 10^{-29}$ g cm$^{-3}$, a velocity of $ v_j \approx 0.1$c $ = 3.0\times 10^{9} $ cm s$^{-1}$ at the end of the cylinder, and a pressure in equilibrium with their surroundings $P_j = 8.8$ dyne cm$^{-2}$.
+This jet launching cylinder had a radius of $r_j = 3$kpc and length $l_j = 12$kpc.
 The jet cylinder was surrounded by a 2 zone coaxial collar, within which the state transitioned from the jet properties to the local ambient conditions.
 Inside, the jet density and pressure were kept constant, and the velocity was ramped up along the cylinder's length from its midpoint (where the velocity reverses).
 A toroidal magnetic field was also maintained withing the jet cylinder, with $B_{\phi} = B_j (r/r_j)\hat{\phi}$.
 In these jets, $\beta_p = 8\pi P_j/B_j^2 = 75$, giving the magnitude of the field at launch to be $B_j \approx 0.54\mu$G. Due to this relatively high $\beta_p$, the fields are initially dynamically sub-dominant to the gas pressure, which remains true throughout the simulation duration in all cases.

 To create the precession of the jet axis, the jet is initialized $\psi$ degrees away from the precession axis, defining the precession angle.
 Every time step, the jet cylinder is rotated azimuthally around the precession axis by $\Delta \phi = 2\pi \Delta t / \tau$, where $\Delta t$ is the length of the time step and $\tau$ is the jet precession period.